cwise24/snopsy/docs/module2/7_reset.rst

    git push

-Please use the :ref:`Cleanup` section below if you want to do the Reset lab
+.. note:: Please use the :ref:`Cleanup` section below if you want to do the Reset lab

 Reset
 ^^^^^